calvinhsia/SheetMusicViewer/WpfPdfViewer/ReadMe.txt

 The thumb of the slider at the top can be used to navigate the entire 1000 pages.
 The controls at the top are transparent so that the music can use more vertical screen space.

 Each page has a description which is calculated from the TOC.
+If a song is many pages, the description is calculated from the closest TOC entry.
+If there are multiple songs on a a page, the description includes all songs on that page.

 The Table of contents of a songbook shows the physical page numbers, which may not match the actual PDF page numbers (there could be a cover page scanned or could be a multivolume set, or 30 pages of intro, and then page 1 has the 1st song)
 Also, each scanned page might have the physical page # printed on it.